OmerCeng/OmerCeng/README.md

 - 💻 I love building scalable **backend systems**
 - 🔐 Enthusiastic about **Cybersecurity** and exploring **Machine Learning** applications
 - 🧰 Working with **C#**, **Java**, and **Python**
-- 🗃️ Databases?
-SQL is my friend!
+🗃️ Experienced in working with SQL databases in production-grade backend systems.

 ---